Master of Community and Regional Planning (MCRP)

 The Admissions Committee considers many factors in making admissions decisions: academic preparation, academic capability, experience, and fit with the School.

-• Due to the volume of documents received we are unable to confirm receipt of documents by email or phone.
+Please note that due to the volume of documents received we are unable to confirm receipt of documents by email or phone.
 Please check your online application regularly for updates.

 UBC Crest The official logo of the University of British Columbia.
 Arrow An arrow indicating direction.
 Arrow in Circle An arrow indicating direction.
 Caret An arrowhead indicating direction.
 E-commerce Cart A shopping cart.
 Time A clock.
 Chats Two speech clouds.
 Facebook The logo for the Facebook social media service.
 Home A house in silhouette.
 Information The letter 'i' in a circle.
 Instagram The logo for the Instagram social media service.
 Linkedin The logo for the LinkedIn social media service.
 Location Pin A map location pin.
 Mail An envelope.
 Telephone An antique telephone.
 Play A media play button.
 Search A magnifying glass.
 Arrow indicating share action A directional arrow.
 Speech Bubble A speech bubble.
 Speaker emmitting sound A speaker emmitting sound.
 Star An outline of a star.
 Twitter The logo for the Twitter social media service.
 Urgent Message An exclamation mark in a speech bubble.
 User A silhouette of a person.
 Vimeo The logo for the Vimeo video sharing service.
 Youtube The logo for the YouTube video sharing service.
 Future of work A logo for the Future of Work category.
 Inclusive leadership A logo for the Inclusive leadership category.
 Planetary health A logo for the Planetary health category.
 Solutions for people A logo for the Solutions for people category.
 Thriving cities A logo for the Thriving cities category.
 University for future A logo for the University for future category.